ernestolindo/my-dev-web-notes/Creational patterns.md

 | **Coupling**         | Tightly coupled to concrete classes     | Decoupled using abstractions        |
 | **Scalability**      | Becomes harder with more types          | Easily scales with new types        |
 | **Reusability**      | Logic tied to specific context          | Reusable factory logic              |
+### *How to Implement*

+1. **Creator Class**:
+    - Defines the factory method as an abstract method or virtual function.
+    - May also include some default behavior for object management.
+2. **Concrete Creator**:
+    - Implements the factory method to create specific product instances.
+3. **Product Interface**:
+    - Declares common operations that all product types support.
+4. **Concrete Product**:
+    - Implements the product interface.
 ### *Basic PHP Implementation*

 ```